Leonard Suransky

-Leonard Suransky (born 2 December 1942) is a South African doctor of International Relations and Education, and is the former Head of the Department of International Relations at Webster University in Leiden, Netherlands.
+Leonard Suransky (born 2 December 1942) is a South African-born doctor of International Relations and Education, and is the former Head of the Department of International Relations at Webster University in Leiden, Netherlands.
 Subsequently, he headed the IR department of Webster University in Accra, Ghana from 2014 to 2019, and still taught there by Zoom in 2022.
 He is currently the co-chair of the University of the Third Age (U3a) in Cape Town, and the Chair of the Camps Bay U3a branch.

 Early life and education

-Suransky was born and raised in South Africa.
+Suransky was born and raised in South Africa to a Lithuanian-Jewish family.
 He has a BA from Hebrew University Jerusalem, an MSc in International Relations from the London School of Economics, and a PhD from the University of Michigan, Ann Arbor.
 He specializes in designing and administering International Relations games and simulations in the academic, public and corporate sectors.
 His son Shael Polakow-Suransky is the president of Bank Street College of Education.
 His second son Sasha Polakow-Suransky is an Associate Editor of 'Foreign Policy' in London.
 His daughter Sarafina is a psychologist in the Netherlands, specialising in Schema Therapy at a Viersprong clinic.
 Sonya works for the high-tech employment agency SALT in Cape Town.
 He is Jewish, and was an anti-apartheid activist in South Africa before he emigrated to the USA in 1973, then lived for 11 years in the Netherlands, and has been living in Cape Town, South Africa since 2011.

 Research interests

 His current research interests include transitions to democracy in Africa, development issues and poverty alleviation, identity politics, and conflict and crisis management in the Greater Middle East and Southern Africa.
-More recently, he has taught about China's role in Africa, the old and new Silk Roads, xenophobia, corruption, populism, and the Russia-Ukraine war and its implications for the current world order.
+More recently, he has taught about China's role in Africa, the Old and New Silk Roads, xenophobia, corruption, populism, and the Russo-Ukrainian war and its implications for the current world order.